nahuel242/documentation/docs/Using Randomness/v2-subscription/example-contracts.md

 Subscription configurations do not have to be static.
 You can change your subscription configuration dynamically by calling the following functions using the [VRFCoordinatorV2Interface](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/interfaces/VRFCoordinatorV2Interface.sol):

-- Change the list of approved subscription consumers with `addConsumer(uint64 subId, address consumer)` or `removeConsumer(uint64 subId, address consumer)`.
+- Change the list of approved subscription consuming contracts with `addConsumer(uint64 subId, address consumer)` or `removeConsumer(uint64 subId, address consumer)`.
 - Transfer the subscription ownership with `requestSubscriptionOwnerTransfer(uint64 subId, address newOwner)` and `acceptSubscriptionOwnerTransfer(uint64 subId)`.
 - View the subscription with `getSubscription(uint64 subId)`.
 - Cancel the subscription with `cancelSubscription(uint64 subId)`.